Improving the productivity of container terminals when loading empty freight (ISO) containers on and off container ships

 Safety with reduced container lashing and unlashing on deck by more than 50 percent

-Speed with 120 to 240 containers in an hour with existing Ship to Shore container cranes
+Speed increased to 120 containers per hour with existing Ship to Shore container cranes

 For Shipping Lines the BLOK-Container Systems offers